SA-Amirhossein-Analyst/demand-supply-planning-analytics/README.md

 The purpose of using this dataset is to demonstrate an end-to-end analytical workflow and to practice applying supply-chain concepts to structured data.

+## Business Questions:

+- How accurate is the demand forecast?
+- Is inventory below the reorder point?
+- How much inventory should be ordered?
+- How does actual demand compare with AOP?
+- Where are the major supply planning gaps?

 The project focuses on learning and demonstrating:

 - Data cleaning and transformation